FraserLee/dungeon-note/readme.md

 - [x] Have changes get pushed backwards to python

-- [ ] Run python script with a file argument.
+- [x] Run python script with a file argument.
 Grab single large paragraph from there.
-- [ ] Watch file / dir, re-grab stuff when it changes (pull behaviour from old project)
+- [x] Watch file / dir, re-grab stuff when it changes (pull behaviour from old project)
+- [ ] Force a refresh when the underlying data changes

+- [ ] Proper Markdown parsing

 - [ ] Save Changes back to file when they're made

-- [ ] Proper Markdown parsing

 - [ ] Further Textbox edit capabilities
     - [ ] horizontal resize